NYS education department requiring schools change Native American mascots - NewsBreak

 or that it is “respectful” to Native Americans are no longer tenable.”

 If schools want to keep their mascots, they must have expressed approval from a recognized Native American tribe.
-Those who do not comply with NYSED’s ruling are at risk of having school officers removed and state aid withheld.Indiana school drops Native American pre-game ritual, keeps Indian mascot
+Those who do not comply with NYSED’s ruling are at risk of having school officers removed and state aid withheld.State: Cambridge CSD has until July 2022 to change school mascot

+School districts in the Finger Lakes Region can make a name or logo change, such as:

-Other Capital Region school districts fit the criteria for a name or logo change, including:
+Other Capital Region school districts also fit the criteria for a name or logo change, including:

 “The problem is that we’re a living, breathing, and existing people,” he told NEWS10 in 2021 .
 “So our imagery being dehumanized in this fashion, no matter what anybody wants to talk about as far as honor and respect, it isn’t, it doesn’t.”